TrueFlip (TFL) 24-Hour Trading Volume Hits $119,474.00

 Buying and Selling TrueFlip

-It is usually not presently possible to purchase alternative cryptocurrencies such as TrueFlip directly using US dollars.
-Investors seeking to acquire TrueFlip should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TrueFlip using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as TrueFlip directly using US dollars.
+Investors seeking to trade TrueFlip should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy TrueFlip using one of the aforementioned exchanges.

 Receive News & Updates for TrueFlip Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TrueFlip and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.